openmrs/openmrs-esm-core/docs/getting_started/setup.md

 After refreshing the page, a little box should appear in the lower-right hand corner of the page.
 Clicking this box opens the OpenMRS DevTools.

-In the microfrontend you want to develop, run
+In the frontend module you want to develop, run

 ```bash
 # if the OpenMRS frontend you're looking at uses HTTP (e.g. a local server)